cdlib/eschol-ui/README.md

 Update the following 3 files with these changes:

-1. Open `main.scss` within the **scss** folder and add a new import rule referring to `\_new.scss`:
+1. Open **main.scss** within the **scss** folder and add a new import rule referring to **\_new.scss**:
 ```scss
 @import 'new';
 ```
-2. Open `Home.jsx` and add a UI library link to the component:
+2. Open **Home.jsx** and add a UI library link to the component:
 ```html
 <li><a href="#new">New</a></li>
 ```
-3. Open `app.jsx`, import the display, and and add a new route:
+3. Open **app.jsx**, import the display, and and add a new route:
 ```javascript
 import AlertDisp from './display/NewDisp.jsx'
 ...
 <Route path="/new" component={NewDisp} />
 ```
-Upon saving `app.jsx`, the UI library should automatically rebundle via Gulp without errors.
+Upon saving **app.jsx** after adding these changes, the UI library should automatically rebuild without errors.
 If you get errors, then double-check your filenames and JSX component names.

 4. From the UI library home page, click the "new" link to browse to the new component.

 You should see the text, "New component content to go here" on the page, with a green border around it.
-This confirms that you have successfully added a new component into the UI library with a stylesheet.
+This confirms that you have successfully added a new component and connected stylesheet into the UI library.

 ## Updating an Existing Elements's HTML or Styles